zulip/zulip/docs/subsystems/caching.md

 like whether some test changed Hamlet's email address and that's why login is broken.

-More full-stack test suites like `test-js-with-casper` or `test-api` use a similar strategy (set a random `KEY_PREFIX` at the start of the test run).
+More full-stack test suites like `test-js-with-puppeteer` or `test-api` use a similar strategy (set a random `KEY_PREFIX` at the start of the test run).